Didi stock price plummets yet again after more bad news from Beijing

 Didi Chuxing, China’s ride-hail giant, continues its grim slog through the gauntlet of Beijing regulation.

 The once high-flying stock, which debuted on the New York Stock Exchange last month with a blockbuster valuation of nearly $70 billion, has since been pummeled back down to Earth under review from state authorities.
 Shares fell another 20% on Friday after Bloomberg reported that the Chinese government was weighing “serious, perhaps unprecedented, penalties” for the company.
-Sources familiar with the matter told the publication that those could include a hefty fine even greater than the record $2.8 billion Alibaba Group paid this year.
-It could also install a state-owned investor or even force a de-listing of the company, Bloomberg reported, adding that deliberations are at a preliminary stage.
+Sources familiar with the matter told the publication that those could include a hefty fine even greater than the record $2.8 billion paid by Alibaba Group this year.
+It could also install a state-owned investor or even force a delisting of the company, Bloomberg reported, adding that deliberations are at a preliminary stage.

 Fast Company has reached out to Didi for comment and will update if we hear back.